SerialKicked/ChatAI/README.md

 - All in one program to edit characters, system prompts, instruction formats, and inference settings
 - Chatlogs are divided into sessions, ability to switch back to previous session, insert or delete individual session
 - Chat sessions are automatically summarised and formatted for easy access
+- Compatible with R1 tyoe models and thinking tokens, implemented in non obstructive fashion
 - Extensive **long-term memory (LTM) system**
   - Vector Search done on previous sessions to retrieve contextual information based on user prompt
   - Space can be reserved to insert the summaries of the last X sessions in chronological order, improving model's contextual awareness notably